 In her art practice, visual artist Annette Nichols likes to take a visceral approach.
 Through creating layers using various mediums, she articulates a sense of emotionalism and depth in her abstract work.
 Her artistic direction is usually influenced by music, film, women’s equality, and animal rights.
 Her 2-year San Francisco residency (2006-2008) was fundamental in Annette’s creative development as an artist.
 Since California, her paintings have become radically more gestural and expressive than her early geometric abstraction series.

 Annette’s work has been exhibited in galleries and museums nationally, including the Delaware Art Museum, DE, Berkeley Art Center, CA; Brooklyn Art Space, NY; Prelude Gallery, Philadelphia, PA; Arc Studios & Gallery, San Francisco, CA; Chris White Gallery, DE, and The Delaware Contemporary, DE.
 She has also been featured in multiple media publications, including Jane Magazine, Elements Magazine (international), The News Journal, and more.

-Annette received her Fine Arts degree in Painting from the Delaware College of Art & Design (a Pratt Institute partnership) and a master’s degree in Visual Art.
-She currently works out of her studio and is involved with a leading gallery entirely run by women.
+Annette received her Fine Arts degree in Painting from the Delaware College of Art & Design (a Pratt Institute partnership) and holds a master’s degree in Visual Art.
+She currently works from her studio outside of Philadelphia and is involved with a leading gallery entirely run by women.